PRESS DIGEST- New York Times business news - July 10

-July 10 The following are the top stories on the New York Times business pages.
+July 10 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - U.S. President Donald Trump's son, Donald Trump Jr., was promised damaging information about Hillary Clinton before agreeing to meet with a Kremlin-connected Russian lawyer during the 2016 campaign, according to three advisers to the White House briefed on the meeting and two others with knowledge of it. nyti.ms/2tyi0HT